Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 If you are new and don't want to deal with a console application and would rather have a user-friendly interface then use **TextureMod_GUI**, however if your comfortable with using a console application you can use the  **D3DTX_TextureConverter** BUT it will require you to change the code directly to set some parameters or switch to a different mode.

 **If you want to learn about the file format** I suggest you look in the **D3DTX_TextureConverter** and look at the **[D3DTX_6VSM.cs](https://github.com/Telltale-Modding-Group/DDS-D3DTX-Converter/blob/main/D3DTX_TextureConverter/D3DTX_TextureConverter/Main/D3DTX_6VSM.cs)** script, it's is well documented and describes the .d3dtx format and .dds format well.

+### CREDITS

+- I would like to thank [Lucas Saragosa](https://github.com/LucasSaragosa) especially for helping me figure out and perfect my scripting for parsing the D3DTX file format.
+I've also used his [TelltaleToolLib](https://github.com/LucasSaragosa/TelltaleToolLib) as an inspiration and guide to helping me out as well.